nationalarchives/da-tre-dev-documentation/editorial-system-integration/README.md

 ## Credentials exchange and bucket permissions

 In the AWS Account where the Editorial system is provisioned there will be AWS IAM Roles defined, based on prod and non-prod environments.
-In the same way, in the AWS Account where the TE is provisioned there will be AWS IAM Roles defined, based on prod and non-prod environaments.
+In the same way, in the AWS Account where the TRE is provisioned there will be AWS IAM Roles defined, based on prod and non-prod environaments.

-TE IAM Roles will have permissions to write a message to the AWS SQS queue in the AWS account where the Editorial system is provisioned, and Editorial IAM Roles will have permissions to write a message to the AWS SQS queue where TE is provisioned.
+TRE IAM Roles will have permissions to write a message to the AWS SQS queue in the AWS account where the Editorial system is provisioned, and Editorial IAM Roles will have permissions to write a message to the AWS SQS queue where TRE is provisioned.

-The message will contain [S3 presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) to retrieve the objects from the TE Court Judgment OUT S3 bucket.
+The message will contain [S3 presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) to retrieve the objects from the TRE Court Judgment OUT S3 bucket.

 ## Retry mechanism

-The retry mechanism is implemented using an additional AWS SQS queue in the AWS account where the TE is deployed, as shown in the diagram above:
+The retry mechanism is implemented using an additional AWS SQS queue in the AWS account where the TRE is deployed, as shown in the diagram above:

-1. the editorial system should provide TE with an AWS IAM Role in order to be able to write messages to the queue
+1. the editorial system should provide TRE with an AWS IAM Role in order to be able to write messages to the queue
 2. the structure of the message is the same structure defined above, with the increment of the field "number-of-retries" and an empty field for "s3-folder-url"
 ```json
   {